reema0814/Threat-Protection-with-XDR/Labguide/lab6_create_detections.md

    ![](./media/6-5.png)

-1. On the *Set rule logic* tab, the *Rule query* should be populated already with you KQL query, as well the entities under *Alert enrichment - Entity mapping*.
+1. On the *Set rule logic* tab, the *Rule query* should be populated already with your KQL query, as well as the entities under *Alert enrichment - Entity mapping*.

 1. For *Query scheduling* set the following: